okta/terraform-provider-oktapam/docs/data-sources/project_group.md

 ### Required

-- `project_name` (String) If a value is provided, the results are filtered to only contain resources belonging to the ASA Project.
+- `project_name` (String) The name of an ASA Project.
+Results are returned for only this Project.
+Values are case-sensitive.

 ### Optional

-- `create_server_group` (Boolean) If 'true', the results only include the ASA Project Groups that have 'create_server_group' field set to 'true'.
+- `create_server_group` (Boolean) If `true`, results only include ASA Project Groups that have 'create_server_group' option set to `true`.
-- `disconnected_mode_on_only` (Boolean) If 'true', the results only include resources with disconnected mode enabled.
+- `disconnected_mode_on_only` (Boolean) If `true`, the results only include resources with disconnected mode enabled.
 NOTE: This is only available if the ASA Team has the Disconnected Mode Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
-- `has_no_selectors` (Boolean) If 'true', the results only include resources with empty label selectors.
+- `has_no_selectors` (Boolean) If `true`, the results only include resources with empty label selectors.
 NOTE: This is only available if the ASA Team has the Early Access PolicySync feature enabled.
-- `has_selectors` (Boolean) If 'true', the results only include resources with label selectors set.
+- `has_selectors` (Boolean) If `true`, the results only include resources with label selectors set.
 NOTE: This is only available if the ASA Team has the Early Access PolicySync feature enabled.
-- `include_removed` (Boolean) If 'true', the results include removed resources.
+- `include_removed` (Boolean) If `true`, the results also include resources that were previously removed.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `project_groups` (List of Object) Returns a list of ASA Project Groups, corespondibng to an ASA Project.
-For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm) on assigning ASA Groups to Projects. (see [below for nested schema](#nestedatt--project_groups))
+- `project_groups` (List of Object) A list of ASA Project Groups associated with an ASA Project.
+For details, see [Add a Group to a Project](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm). (see [below for nested schema](#nestedatt--project_groups))

 <a id="nestedatt--project_groups"></a>
 ### Nested Schema for `project_groups`